Sedentary Work Restrictions Defined

 Conclusion

-You should speak with your doctor or a disability attorney if you are unclear whether you’ll be capable of carrying out any type of sedentary work.
+You should speak with your doctor or a Social Security Disability attorney if you are unclear whether you’ll be capable of carrying out any type of sedentary work.
 These experts can assist you in starting your claim and figuring out whether you are disabled and qualified for benefits.

 Author